rmrkdao/rmrkdao-spec/README.md

 [VOTE](./interactions/VOTE.md): vote on an existing on-chain proposal.

 [REGISTER](./interactions/REGISTER.md): register as a RMRK DAO custodian and declare your fees.

+[DEREGISTER](./interactions/DEREGISTER.md): remove your registration as a RMRK DAO custodian

 [SUBMIT](./interactions/SUBMIT.md): Submit the results of a proposal.